Miksus/rocketry/docs/tutorial/conditions.rst

+.. _conditions-intro:

 Writing conditions
 ==================

 Conditions are vital part of Red Engine system as they are responsible of determining when a task may start.
-They also can be used to determine when the session will end or when a task will be killed.
+They also can be used to determine when the session will end or when a task should be killed.

-Under the hood, there are condition objects which states are inspected from the magic method ``__bool__`` and which can be combined using logical operations.
-On top of this, there has been built more intuitive syntax to compose these objects.
+In more abstract sense, conditions are statements that are either true or false, such as "the clock is half past six", "the task has run today" or "the task has failed at least three times".
+Under the hood, the truthness of these condition objects are inspected using the magic method ``__bool__``.
+On top, Red Engine has intuitive parsing syntax to write the conditions in as human readable form as practical.
+This syntax can be utilized, for example, in the ``start_cond`` or ``end_cond`` in the task arguments.

-This syntax is used, for example, in the ``start_cond`` section of a task in ``tasks.yaml`` files consumed by the YAMLTaskLoader.
+This built-in condition parsing syntax is used, for example, in the  section of a task in ``tasks.yaml`` files consumed by the YAMLTaskLoader.

+See :ref:`creating-task` to see how these can be passed to a task.

 Run the task on specific times
 ------------------------------